Aishwarya-jainr/My-Learnings-/README.md

 # My-Learnings-
-This repo is all about the small tasks i performed to learn the concepts
+This repo is all about the small tasks i performed to learn the concepts!!